PUBLIC HEALTH SERVICE

 The meeting began at 1:30 p.m.

-Dr. Rodgers welcomed the group and the members introduced themselves.
+Dr. Rodgers welcomed the group, and those attending introduced themselves.

 2. Epidemiology Study Status Report